reiserm/midtools/docs/source/tasks.rst

 4. Homework
 -----------

-You find new datasets in our :code:`scratch` folder.
-You find runs measured with 50nm and 20nm (diameter) Silica spheres in water.
+You find new datasets in our :code:`scratch` folder: measurements of 50nm and 20nm (diameter) Silica spheres in water.
 In addition to the processed data, I copied the setup-files that were used for the calculation.
 This makes it more transparent how the data were processed, e.g., which mask was used, etc.